 Lithops prefer a soil mixture that is made up of sandy gravel (e.g. 2 parts sand: 1 part clay loam: 1 part gravel).
 Add bone meal (phosphorus, like powdered dried chicken bones) and dolomitic lime (calcium, magnesium).

 Good air circulation is essential, so ventilation or a fan should be used, especially if the greenhouse or room tends to get overheated.

 They won’t need direct sun all day and should in fact be protected from the direct sun from noon onwards.

 They will prefer a bright filtered light such as that under shade cloth or behind a sheer curtain, or under grow lights.

-with most succulent plants.
-Don’t water more often than once every two
+Water rarely during the late autumn and early winter months as with most succulent plants.
+Don’t water more often than once every two to four weeks.

 When you do water, thoroughly drench them to completely soak the soil.
 Then allow the soil to dry out completely.